 Teaching Your Child Good Oral Hygiene Habits

 - Proper brushing technique: Even before your child has teeth, you should wipe their gums regularly with a gentle washcloth.
 Once their teeth start coming in, start brushing.
 Your child can start brushing (with your supervision) as soon as they can hold a toothbrush and spit on their own.
-Your child should brush their teeth twice a day.
+Your child should also brush their teeth at least twice a day.